Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 not enough, since they identify the key of the account but not the 32 bytes of its storage reference (in this representation, the progressive is assumed to be zero).
-As a consequence, accounts in Hotmoka are identified by 128+256 bits, plus 12 bits of checksum (and a password), which give rise to 36 words with the BIP39 encoding.
+As a consequence, accounts in Hotmoka are identified by 128+256 bits, plus 12 bits of checksum (and a password), which give rise to 36 words in BIP39 encoding.
 By specifying those 36 words across different clients, one can control the same account with all such clients.
-As usual, those 36 words must be stored in paper and kept in a secure place, since losing them amounts to losing access to the account.
+As usual, those 36 words must be stored in paper and kept in a secure place, since their lost amounts to losing access to the account.

 As shown in Figure @fig:receiver_payer, the code of the objects (contracts) installed in the state of a Hotmoka node consists in jars (Java archives) written in a subset of Java